Les Cayes

-Les Cayes (/leɪ ˈkeɪ, leɪ ˈkaɪ/ lay-_-K(A)Y, [le kaj]), often referred to as Aux Cayes ([o kaj]; Okay), is a commune and seaport in the Les Cayes Arrondissement, in the Sud department of Haiti, with a population of 71,236.
+Les Cayes (/leɪ ˈkeɪ, leɪ ˈkaɪ/ lay-_-K(A)Y, [le kaj]), often referred to as Aux Cayes ([o kaj]; Okay), is a commune and seaport in the Les Cayes Arrondissement, in the Sud department of Haiti, with a population of 151,696.
 Due to its isolation from the political turmoil of the capital, Port-au-Prince, it is one of Haiti's major ports, with export trade concentrating on mostly coffee and sugarcane.
 As the world's largest supplier of vetiver, it exports 250 tons annually of this ingredient of perfume and fragrance manufacturing.
 Minor exports include bananas and timber.

 History

+European settlement

 The island of what was known by the Spanish as Hispaniola was inhabited for thousands of years by indigenous peoples.
 The first European settlement in the southwest area was the town of Salvatierra de la Sabana, founded by the Spanish explorer Diego Velázquez de Cuéllar in 1504.
 Vasco Núñez de Balboa was a co-founder of this town and lived there for several years trying to raise pigs as a business.
 Balboa gave up that enterprise and left the town hiding in a barrel of a Spanish expedition going to explore the Gulf of Uraba, Panama.
 Vasco Núñez de Balboa, later on 25 September 1513 would discover the South Sea, today known as the Pacific Ocean.
 This settlement was abandoned in 1540.

 The area was uninhabited until the French colonial administration founded the town of Aux Cayes ("On the cayes"), so named due to its proximity to Île-à-Vache.
 The town was destroyed twice by hurricanes in 1781 and 1788.
 In July 1793, the whites in Les Cayes were massacred.

+Asylum for independent insurgencies

-Simón Bolívar twice went to Les Cayes, in 1815 and 1816, seeking assistance from President Alexander Petion for his insurgency against the Spanish colonial government in Venezuela.
+Simón Bolívar arrived in Les Cayes on 24 December 1815, and on 2 January 1816 was introduced to Alexandre Pétion, President of the Republic of Haiti by a mutual friend seeking assistance for his insurgency against the Spanish colonial government in Venezuela.
+Bolívar and Pétion impressed and befriended each other and, after Bolívar pledged to free every slave in the areas he occupied, Pétion gave him money and military supplies.

-In December 1929, during the United States occupation of Haiti, Marines fired upon and killed Haitians protesting poor economic and social conditions under U.S. rule.
+Mexican nationalists, Francisco Javier Mina and José Joaquín de Herrera took asylum in Les Cayes and were welcomed by Pétion during the Mexican War of Independence.